LucaCorvitto/RealFaces_w_StableDiffusion/README.md

 # RealFaces_w_StableDiffusion
-Git Repo with code and Dataset of the paper "On the limitations of Stable Diffusion: from generation to detection of realistic images"
+Git Repo with code and Dataset of the paper "On the limitations of Stable Diffusion: from generation to detection of realistic images".
+This Repo contains the code used to generate the fake Dataset proposed in the paper and the code used for the overall analysis.
+The other dataset cited and linked are NOT proposed by us and the credits goes to the original creators.

 ## Work in progress...